mkontorovich/asteroids/README.md

 The game Asteroids, coded in Python, using PyGame Python modules.
 To start the game, first download the repo.
 Make sure you have Python installed.
+Set up a virtual environment: https://docs.python.org/3/tutorial/venv.html.
-From the command line, from within the folder where it's unpacked, run `python main.py`.
+From the command line, from within the folder where the game's unpacked and after the virtual environment was activated, run `python main.py`.

 ## Game improvements: